eXtreme Gridiron League (XGL) Rules & Regulations

 Disconnection and Injuries Regardless of whether a disconnection occurred due to network issues, power issues, or user error, if an injury occurred prior to the disconnection, the player may be suspended for a length of time to be determined by the commish committee.

-REPLAYING A DISCO: If a game gets disconnected, discuss with your opponent how to best replicate the in game situation during a replay.
+REPLAYING A DISCO: If a game gets disconnected, discuss with your opponent how to best replicate the in game situation during a replay or if you both agree to play the entire game again from scratch.

 CPU Games and Force-Win: Never Play vs a CPU opponent ever; we may be in the process of replacing this owner.
 If your opponent is out of town or otherwise unavailable to play, have them contact an Admin of the league so that one of us can use the Force-Win feature.